usman-ahmad-22/Azure-Boards-Automate-state-transitions/README.md

 # Azure-Boards-Automate-state-transitions-Project
-I've created logic apps that will Automate Azure Boards state transitions of parent work items based on child work items. flow of the Logic app is like this:
+I've created logic apps that will Automate Azure Boards state transitions of parent work items based on child work items. here is flow of the Logic app.
 ![flow of the Logic app is like this:](https://github.com/usman-ahmad-22/Azure-Boards-Automate-state-transitions-Project/blob/main/84541089-46361500-acbc-11ea-927a-7d76d730526e.png).

 it is efficient and cost-effective way for states automation.